WINE. WAVES. WONDERLAND.

 There will be a SAG van available each morning to transport cyclists from site to site if cyclists are not feeling well or are injured.
 Go to the Medical tent and get a medical release for riding the medical SAG .
 Bring that form to Rider Services before 8 a.m. to sign up for this shuttle option.

-The Bike Gallery will provide mechanics on the course, at rest stops and at lunch.
-They will make basic repairs in order to get you to an overnight campsite.
-All mechanical services are provided compliments of The Bike Gallery.
+Trek Bicycle PDX (formerly Bike Gallery) will have mechanics in camp and on course.
+They will make basic repairs in order to get you through the week.
 Cyclists will incur any charges associated with parts or extensive repairs.

-MetroWest provides four Advance Life Support ambulances that give around-the-clock medical support on the course and in camp.
-If you require medical attention on the course, you should notify a SAG van, ambulance or staff vehicle with the “thumbs down” signal.
+Adventure Medics provides around-the-clock medical support on the course and in camp.
+If you require medical attention on the course, you should notify a SAG, ambulance, or staff vehicle with the “thumbs down” signal.

 Motorcycle safety patrol volunteers drive the Cycle Oregon course each day.
 They are a great source of information and assistance and enhance the overall safety of the ride by interacting with riders who may pose a hazard by unlawful or unsafe riding.

 Each rider will be asked to sign the ride waiver when picking up their rider packet.
-The rider packet contains a wristband, bike number, baggage tag and course maps.
+The rider packet contains a wristband and bike number.
 Please bring a photo ID to show the volunteers in order to receive your packet.

 Your wristband should not be removed unless you choose to leave the ride.
 Until you have checked in and are wearing a wristband, you will not be identified as a participant and will not have access to meals, course support, etc. If you leave the ride, it is important that you check in with Rider Services to let them know you are leaving.